auabake/pezesha/README.md

 ![Pezesha](./pezesha.png)

+You can use swagger or postman to test the endpoints.

 ## Run with Docker Compose

 This works if you have docker instlled

 Run services:
 `docker-compose up -d --remove-orphans`